wagenet/release-plan/README.md

     - `npx release-plan gather-changes > /tmp/changelog`
     - edit `/tmp/changelog`
-    - `npx release-plan --from-stdin < /tmp/changelog`
+    - `npx release-plan prepare --from-stdin < /tmp/changelog`

     For example, this can be necessary if a PR that's labeled `breaking` touches multiple packages and only one of those packages is actually a breaking change.
 In that case you can take the other package names out of the description of the PR.